pgRouting/pgrouting/doc/src/pgRouting-installation.rst

 .. rubric:: Enabeling the database

 pgRouting is an extension and depends on postGIS.
-Enabling postGIS before enabeling pgRouring in the database
+Enabling postGIS before enabling pgRouting in the database

 .. code-block:: sql